ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **P4** Examples of P4 data includes: Unredacted clinical data and notes which contain patient identifiers

-P4 leve data is prohibited from being used or stored on Wynton and should be deleted or transferred elsewhere immediately.
+P4 level data is prohibited from being used or stored on Wynton and should be deleted or transferred elsewhere immediately.

 P3 data IS currently allowed on Wynton, as long as you have a Wynton Protected account.

 For more information on Wynton Protected Accounts, see this page on our website: (Wynton Protected Quickstart)[https://wynton.ucsf.edu/hpc/get-started/protected-quickstart.html]

 If you do NOT have a Wynton Protected account, you should limit yourself to working with P1/P2 data, freely available data available without legal encumbrance.